-Our non-semiconductor equipment businesses have experienced little or no growth over the last five years.
+Our non-semiconductor equipment businesses have experienced little or no growth and are not profitable.

 We develop, manufacture and sell products used in closed circuit television, metal detection and microwave communications applications.
 These products are sold in highly competitive markets and many competitors are segments of large, diversified companies with substantially greater financial, engineering, marketing, manufacturing and customer support capabilities than Cohu.
 In addition, there are smaller companies that provide or may provide innovative technology incorporated in products that may compete favorably against those of Cohu.
-We have seen a decline in the operating results of these businesses over the last several years and the future prospects for certain of these businesses remain uncertain.
+We have seen a significant decline in the operating results of these businesses over the last several years with increasing losses and the future prospects for certain of these businesses remain uncertain.
 We may not be able to continue to compete successfully in these businesses.